paulbrom/hmr-redux-mapper/docs/Mapper_Tool_Options.md

 <h2>Mapper Tool Configuration Options</h2>

 The following is a list of all configuration options.
-Underneath each option name, there is a small table indicating whether this configuration option is optional, and what the short version of the command-line argument is.
+Underneath each option name, there is a small table indicating whether this configuration option is optional, and what the short version of the command line argument is.
 For example, option *basePath* can be specified on the command line either as argument `--basePath` or by the short version, `-b`.

 <h3>Table of contents</h3>